 White flight, and class flight, accelerated with the vast new sprawl oases that opened up with the freeway system.
 Maryvale became "Scaryvale."
 A city that only yesterday seemed so new, and touted its "classless" Western society, was filled with a poor underclass stuck in linear slums.
 By the 2000s, Phoenix also had the nation's largest population of urban American Indians, most living on the margins.
 But the reservations bordering the city became potent with gambling revenue and water rights.

 Unlike Los Angeles, Phoenix never developed real minority political power.
 Firebrand student activist Alfredo Gutierrez became part of the establishment.
 Latino organizations dependent on City Hall partnerships can't be adversaries of the Anglo power elite.
 The old black leadership died off.
 Amazingly, Phoenix went for years without a single Hispanic city councilman.

-Meanwhile, the challenges for a city with a huge number of low-skilled, first generation immigrants are growing substantially in a deindustrialized America, much less one in a state with abysmal public schools, especially for poor minorities.
-But Phoenix can't even think of how to leverage this human capital into the advanced economy, to everybody's advantage.
+With hostile Anglo power in the suburbs and the Legislature, Phoenix struggles to leverage this human capital into the advanced economy, to everybody's advantage.
 There's too much screaming going on.
 "What part of illegal don't you understand!"
 This from Anglos who have profited from a cheap and frightened workforce to build this valley of crapola.
 What part of global competitiveness, much less the Golden Rule, don't these haters understand?

 Think Phoenix has no history?
 Read the entire Phoenix 101 series here.